michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 2. The 'Bot Token' can be found by creating a telegram bot via the "Botfather" bot, the generated token will be an alphanumeric string with a set of numbers followed by a colon ":" and then a long string of jumbled letters and numbers
 3. To setup the webhook url, Open your Google Sheet → **Extensions → Apps Script**, press **deploy** →  **new deployment** → Select "Web App" under 'Select type' and Select 'Anyone' when prompted 'who has access' → **Deploy** (Agree to all of the Services) → copy the Deployment URL of the Web App and fill it in the GUI of the Google Sheet
 4. To setup the AI API, create an account with Openrouter, create a project and save the API key, fill it in the Google Sheet GUI.
-5. The spreadsheet id can be found 'https://docs.google.com/spreadsheets/d/HERE!It is a long string of numbers and integers/edit?gid=2031327487#gid=2031327487'in the url of the Google Sheet database
+5. The spreadsheet id is the set of characters between'https://docs.google.com/spreadsheets/d/' and `/edit?gid=XXXXXXXXX#gid=XXXXXXXXX'in the url of the Google Sheet database
 5. Lastly, fill in the Google Sheets url from the browser into the form
 6. Press "Set up Telegram Bot Integration ⚙️" to setup the connection via the Bot Token provided
-7. Lastly, press "Check Webhook Status 🔍" to validate the setup credentials
+7. Press "Check Webhook Status 🔍" to validate the setup credentials
+8. Press **Deploy** on the App Script Menu → **Manage Deployment** → Change the Version to the latest Version
+9. Lastly, type anything into the chat for the ```dopost()``` function to save the telegram Chat ID for automated Alerts

+### 3. Maintenance Notes
+1. To create a database for a new year, create a page named with the new year, the code will automatically target the specific sheet for indexing
+2. Ensure that both the Google Appscript and Sheets sharing access are both able to be edited by "Anyone"
+3. If more income streams or expenditure categories are to be added.
+Simply add more headers next to the ones provided and drag the existing cell formulas over to include the newly added columns.
+Once the formulas are applied, the code will automatically index the new categories for analysis and tracking

 ---